vanus-labs/vanus-connect/connectors/sink-slack/README.md

 ## Introduction

-The Slack Sink is a [Vance Connector](vc) which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to Slack channels.
+The Slack Sink is a [Vance Connector][vc] which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to Slack channels.

 For example, if the incoming CloudEvent looks like: